Testimony of Ambassador Ron Kirk

-“Chairman Brady, Ranking Member McDermott, members of the subcommittee, thank you for the opportunity to testify before you today.
+“Chairman Camp, Ranking Member Levin, members of the Committee, thank you for the opportunity to testify before you today.
 I’ve submitted written testimony for the record so I will present a brief summary of my remarks.